thenativeweb/tailwind/README.md

 The parameters have the following meaning:

 - The `port` value defines the endpoint of the status API.
 - The `corsOrigin` value can be a string or an array of strings and / or regular expressions containing the domains you want to allow to access your status API.
-If you want your API to be accessible from everywhere, set this value to `*`.
+If you want your status API to be accessible from everywhere, set this value to `*`.

 ### Handling messages